canro91/canro91.github.io/_posts/2024-05-27-ApplyingToFaang.md

 cover-alt: "Employer reading a resume"
 ---

+Overconfidence killed all my chances of success.

-I applied for a role as a software engineer at a FAANG or MAGMA or insert-newest-acronym here and I failed.
+I applied for a role as a software engineer at a FAANG or MAGMA or insert-newest-acronym here.

+And I failed.

 I thought: "I have more than 10 years of experience.
 I've seen quite a lot."

-Overconfidence.

 A "short coding assessment" got me off guard.
 80 minutes and 3 exercises made me feel like an impostor.
 An uppercut and 10-second countdown.